jeremykamber/deepbound/src/AI_README.md

 The architecture enforces four isolated layers, each with a single purpose and zero circular dependencies.

 src/
-├── domain/           # Business rules, entities, and ports/ports (pure logic) ├── application/      # Use cases that coordinate domain logic ├── infrastructure/   # External implementations; services (API abstractions) and adapters (e.g. repositories) (DBs, APIs, frameworks)
-└── ui/               # Framework-bound UI, stores, and components
+├── domain/           # Business rules, entities, and ports (pure logic) ├── application/      # Use cases that coordinate domain logic ├── infrastructure/   # External implementations (services, adapters, repositories) ├── actions/          # Next.js Server Actions that expose use cases to the client └── ui/               # Framework-bound UI components and Zustand stores (for cross-tree state only)

 Layer Responsibilities